ZolutionSoftware/Rezolver/doc/Rezolver.Docs/_docfx_proj/docs/member-injection/per-registration.md

 to provide an @Rezolver.IMemberBindingBehaviour that you want to be used to bind the members on each new instance.

 You will rarely use these class' constructors directly.
-Instead, most of the time, you will be using factory methods like @Rezolver.Target.ForType*, or registration extension methods such as those in
+Instead, most of the time, you will be using factory methods like @Rezolver.Target.ForType*, or the @Rezolver.TargetContainerExtensions.RegisterType* extension methods.
-@Rezolver.RegisterTypeTargetContainerExtensions.

 Such explicitly provided member binding behaviours will *override* any which might otherwise be applied [via options](options.md).